 Scooby-Doo, Where Are You! debuted in 1969 on CBS and became Saturday morning's number 2 show (The Archie Comedy Hour was the top show).
 Upon its success, Saturday morning became littered with crime-fighting/mystery-solving teens with wise-cracking animal sidekicks, many (if not all) by Scooby's studio, Hanna-Barbera.
 (Curiously, one such show, The Hardy Boys, which aired on ABC opposite Scooby-Doo, was by Filmation.)

 Codename: Kids Next Door was one of the first mainstream Western kids' shows to undergo Cerebus Syndrome and experiment with world-building and story arcs.
 While it's aged a lot better than other examples here, it can be difficult for a new viewer to see what's so special about it.
+This may be why reruns of the show are relatively rare.

 Ralph Bakshi: His 1970s animated feature films, like Fritz the Cat, Heavy Traffic and Coonskin, were groundbreaking for introducing adult topics in a medium that had been almost exclusively child friendly up to then.
 Nowadays, in an era where adult animation with references to drugs, sex, politics and bloody violence have more or less become part of the mainstream Bakshi's work doesn't look that special anymore.
 Apart from the explicit nudity and pornography there's nothing that you won't see in The Simpsons, South Park or Family Guy these days.
 To a modern audience something like "Fritz the Cat" now comes across as a Random Events Plot with a few boobies here and there to make schoolboys snicker.
 It's also very dated, even for something from The Seventies.